Home » Appetizers » Keto Crab Rangoon With Cream Cheese

 A white bowl containing a mixture of shredded crab meat, cream cheese, and chopped green onions.

-In a mixing bowl, combine the cheese dough with the remaining dough ingredients, and knead to combine well.
+Step 3: In a mixing bowl, combine the cheese dough with the remaining dough ingredients, and knead to combine well.

 Unbaked cookie dough round on parchment paper.

-Wet your hands slightly, and form the dough mixture into 8 evenly sized balls.
+Step 4: Wet your hands slightly, and form the dough mixture into 8 evenly sized balls.
+Flatten the balls of dough into circles.

 A dollop of creamy filling with herbs is placed on a circular piece of dough on parchment paper.